ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In order to protect the pub/sub operations at the Broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}}, {{RFC9203}}, or {{I-D.ietf-ace-edhoc-oscore-profile}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.

-Furthermore, the content of published messages that are circulated by the Broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
+The content of published messages that are circulated by the Broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
 To this end, this profile relies on COSE {{RFC9052}}{{RFC9053}} and on keying material provided to the Publishers and Subscribers participating in the same pub/sub topic.
 In particular, source authentication of published content is achieved by means of the corresponding Publisher signing such content with its own private key.

 While this profile focuses on the pub/sub architecture for CoAP, this document also describes how it can be applicable to MQTT {{MQTT-OASIS-Standard-v5}}.
 Similar adaptations can also extend to further transport protocols and pub/sub architectures.